Acceptable Use Policy

 7. Links from the Website or Knowledge Base

-If the TelWare Website or TelWare Knowledge Base contains links to other websites and/or resources provided by third parties (including but not limited to downloads of any kind), these links and resources are provided for Client’s convenience only.
+If the TelWare Website or TelWare Knowledge Base contains links to other websites and/or resources provided by third parties (including but not limited to downloads of any kind), these links and resources are provided for the Client’s convenience only.
 This includes links contained in advertisements, including banner advertisements and sponsored links.
-TelWare has no control over the content of those sites or resources and accepts no responsibility for them or for any loss or damage that may arise from Client’s use of them.
+TelWare has no control over the content of those sites or resources and accepts no responsibility for them or for any loss or damage that may arise from the Client’s use of them.
 If Client decides to access any of the third-party websites linked to the TelWare Website or TelWare Knowledge Base, Client does so entirely at their own risk and are subject to the terms and conditions of use for such websites.

 8. Disclaimer of Warranties

-Client understands that TelWare cannot and does not guarantee or warrant that files available for downloading from the internet, the TelWare Website or TelWare Knowledge Base will be free of viruses or other destructive code.
+The client understands that TelWare cannot and does not guarantee or warrant that files available for downloading from the internet, the TelWare Website, or TelWare Knowledge Base will be free of viruses or other destructive code.
 To the fullest extent allowed by law, TELWARE WILL NOT BE LIABLE FOR ANY LOSS OR DAMAGE CAUSED BY A DISTRIBUTED DENIAL-OF-SERVICE ATTACK, VIRUSES, OR OTHER TECHNOLOGICALLY HARMFUL MATERIAL THAT MAY INFECT YOUR COMPUTER EQUIPMENT, COMPUTER PROGRAMS, DATA, OR OTHER PROPRIETARY MATERIAL DUE TO YOUR USE OF THE TELWARE WEBSITE, TELWARE KNOWLEDGE BASE OR ANY SERVICES OR ITEMS OBTAINED THROUGH THE WEBSITE OR TO YOUR DOWNLOADING OF ANY MATERIAL POSTED ON IT, OR ON ANY WEBSITE LINKED TO IT.

-Client’s use of the TelWare Website and/or TelWare Knowledge Base (referenced collectively as the “Website/KB”, its contents, and any services or items obtained through the TelWare Website/KB is solely at Client’s own risk.
+Client’s use of the TelWare Website and/or TelWare Knowledge Base (referenced collectively as the “Website/KB”, its contents, and any services or items obtained through the TelWare Website/KB is solely at the Client’s own risk.
 The Website/KB, its contents, and any services or items obtained through the Website/KB are provided on an “as is” and “as available” basis, without any warranties of any kind, either express or implied.
 Neither TelWare nor any person associated with TelWare makes any warranty or representation with respect to the completeness, security, reliability, quality, accuracy, or availability of the TelWare Website/KB.
 Without limiting the foregoing, neither TelWare nor any person associated with TelWare represents or warrants that the TelWare Website/KB, its contents, and any services or items obtained through the TelWare Website/KB will be accurate, reliable, error-free, or uninterrupted, that defects will be corrected, that the TelWare Website/KB or the Server(s) that makes the TelWare Website/KB available are free of viruses or other harmful components, or that the TelWare Website/KB or any services or items obtained through the Website/KB will otherwise meet Client’s needs or expectations.

-TO THE FULLEST EXTENT PROVIDED BY LAW, TELWARE HEREBY DISCLAIMS ALL WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, STATUTORY, OR OTHERWISE, INCLUDING BUT NOT LIMITED TO ANY WARRANTIES OF MERCHANTABILITY, NON-INFRINGEMENT, AND FITNESS FOR PARTICULAR PURPOSE.
+TO THE FULLEST EXTENT PROVIDED BY LAW, TELWARE HEREBY DISCLAIMS ALL WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, STATUTORY, OR OTHERWISE, INCLUDING BUT NOT LIMITED TO ANY WARRANTIES OF MERCHANTABILITY, NON-INFRINGEMENT, AND FITNESS FOR A PARTICULAR PURPOSE.

 Inquiries regarding this AUP should be directed to our Legal Department at firstname.lastname@example.org.